MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 }
 ```

-The resulted EDM document is:
+The resulting EDM document is:

 ```XML
 <EntityType Name="Trip">